psarando/shire-reckoning/Middle-earth-simulation.md

   Selecting one of these events will select that specific date in each calendar, and also set the corresponding `Gregorian Date`.
-  * The specific First Age dates come from the 1st chapter of *Unfinished Tales*, but it's not clear to me if those dates were intended to be dates according to the calendar of the Edain, or if they were [proleptic](https://en.wikipedia.org/wiki/Proleptic_calendar) Kings' Reckoning dates.
+  * The specific First Age dates come from the 1st chapter of *Unfinished Tales*, but these dates were most likely dates according to the calendar of the Edain.
+    I know of no details about the calendar of the Edain, other than it had a 6-day week like the calendar of the Eldar, and the Kings' Reckoning was based on it, but at some point the Númenoreans added a 7th weekday to their calendar.
-    Since I know of no details about the calendars used by the Edain, this simulation displays these events according to the [proleptic](https://en.wikipedia.org/wiki/Proleptic_calendar) Kings' Reckoning.
+    So this simulation displays these events according to the [proleptic](https://en.wikipedia.org/wiki/Proleptic_calendar) Kings' Reckoning.
 * If the event only includes a year and a season (e.g. the passing of Arwen), then selecting that event will select an arbitrary date appropriate to that season,